-216 We compare monthly ERA5 cloud fraction and CRF data to those from version 4.1 of the 217 CERES (specifically its energy balanced and filled dataset - EBAF; Loeb et al. 2018) from January 218 2001 to December 2020.
-Cloud fraction in CERES is based on observations from the Moderate 219 Resolution Imaging Spectroradiometer (MODIS) for both daytime and nighttime.
-MODIS uses 220 passive remote sensing techniques that rely on reflected SW radiation and emitted LW radiation 221 to infer radiative fluxes and cloud properties.
-In the Arctic region, MODIS underestimates clouds 222 over sea ice (by ~10-20%) especially at night due to the low contrast in albedo and thermal 223 emissions between clouds and ice-covered surfaces (Liu et al. 2010).
-CloudSat-CALIPSO satellite 224 observations (that rely on active remote sensing) are also commonly used to study Arctic cloud 225 properties (e.g., Taylor et al. 2015; Morrison et al. 2018), but data poleward of 82°N are unreliable 226 due to an insufficient number of observations (e.g., Liu et al. 2010; Taylor et al. 2015).
-Further, 227 CloudSat-CALIPSO may not capture clouds below 1 km well due to surface clutter and/or 228 attenuation of the lidar beam used to retrieve atmospheric conditions (Intrieri et al. 2002a; 229 Zygmuntowska et al. 2012).
+We compare monthly ERA5 cloud fields and CRF data to those from version 4.1 of the CERES energy balanced and filled (EBAF; Loeb et al. 2018) and edition 4A of the CERES synoptic (SYN1deg; Doelling et al. 2016) datasets from January 2001 to December 2020.
+CERES cloud fields are based on observations from the Moderate Resolution Imaging Spectroradiometer (MODIS) for both daytime and nighttime.
+MODIS uses passive remote sensing techniques that rely on reflected SW radiation and emitted LW radiation to infer radiative fluxes and cloud properties.
+For March 2000 to February 2017, MODIS Collection 5 is used in CERES, but for March 2017 to the present, CERES uses MODIS Collection 6 (Kato et al. 2018).
+In the Arctic region, MODIS underestimates clouds over sea ice (by $\sim 10\%$ -20%) especially at night due to the low contrast in albedo and thermal emissions between clouds and ice-covered surfaces (Liu et al. 2010).
+CloudSat/CALIPSO satellite observations (which rely on